pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/tukki-post.md

 ---

 We've all been there.
 Staring at yet another form, clicking through endless screens, or jumping through bureaucratic hoops that seem to exist purely for the sake of existing.
 You know it's pointless.
-I know it's pointless.
-Even the person who designed it probably knows it's pointless.
+I know it's pointless. *Even the person who designed it probably knows it's pointless*.
 Yet we play by these arbitrary rules, because that's just how things are done.

 But what if they didn't have to be?
 What if the rise of AI could finally break this cycle of bureaucratic madness?
 While we might not be able to eliminate bureaucracy entirely (let's be realistic), we now have the power to transform these often senseless processes into something more bearable – maybe even efficient.

 The promise isn't just about automating paperwork.
-It's about fundamentally rethinking how we build technology, making it work for people rather than against them.
+It's about fundamentally **rethinking how we build technology**, making it work for people rather than against them.

 ## Freeing professionals from low-value chores